vtex/shoreline/rfcs/brand/accordion.md

 # Detailed design

-This component is a composition with the `Collapsible` component, it just handles the list of collapsible, controlling which one must be open.
+This component is a composition with the `Collapsible` component, it just handles the list of collapsibles, controlling which one must be open.

 ## Accordion